Online security 101: Everything solopreneurs and SMBs should know in 2024

 Secure data storage

 Store sensitive data on secure servers with robust access controls and monitoring systems.
-Consider using cloud-based storage providers with solid security measures, including data encryption, intrusion detection, and regular security audits.
+Consider using cloud-based storage providers with solid security measures, including data encryption, intrusion detection, and regular cybersecurity audits.

 Secure communications